JordiMartinezDev/NFT_Marketplace_Front/README.md

 To update xata schemas run
 xata init

+Please note that xata.ts will be created.
+Make sure to have your .env file as detailed in the dotenv_example.txt with correct API keys for each platform

+If you get any error, please make add/change the xata.ts file as follows:

+// --------- CODE --------

+// ------ IMPORTS --------
-Then, xata.ts will be created but we need to add a couple of things. require("dotenv"); // to use process.env.XATA_API_KEY
+require("dotenv"); // to use process.env.XATA_API_KEY

-then we need to update the xata.ts code, api key and enable browse as parameters
+// ------ IMPORTS --------

-let instance: XataClient | undefined = undefined;
+// ------ REPLACE AT THE END OF THE CODE ----- let instance: XataClient | undefined = undefined;

 export const getXataClient = () => {